-- 4. Work with the Communication Function and the Operations Function to distribute the posters and fact sheets to sites. - 5.
-Review working from home and leave policies and procedures given the pathogen causing the outbreak and the current pandemic situation. - → WS11 Working from home employee guide - → WS12 Working from home people leaders' guide - → WS13 How to manage leave people leaders' guide - → WS14 Managing special leave people leaders' guide - → WS15 Managing vulnerable employees people leaders' guide - 6.
-Work with the Planning Function to identify staff who will be impacted by a lack of public transport and having to look after children due to school closures.
-Indicate how these impacts may affect the availability of the affected staff members. - ₩T2 Critical staff list template - → WS7 Keu customer matrix - 7.
-Identify at-risk or vulnerable staff.
-Update the critical staff list again to exclude these staff or reduce their risk of exposure. - 8.
-Establish processes that help to limit the number of non-Watercare staff on site. - ◆ WT8 Health screening for visitors template - 9.
-Establish processes to manage symptomatic staff and their close contacts given the characteristics of the current pathogen.
+Welcome to our pane Contents Welcome The eight stages Incident Management Team 1 2 3 4 5 6 7 8 By stage By Samples, ter function nplat Focus Key points/actions Work with the Communication Function and the Operations Function to distribution posters and fact sheets to sites. ute 5.
+Review working from home and leave policies and procedures given the patho causing the outbreak and the current pandemic situation. &gt;WS11 - Working from home - employee guide &gt;WS12 - Working from home - people leaders' guide &gt;WS13 - How to manage leave - people leaders' guide &gt;WS14 - Managing special leave - people leaders' guide &gt;WS15 - Managing vulnerable employees - people leaders' guide gen Work with the Planning Function to identify staff who will be impacted by a lac public transport and having to look after children due to school closures.
+Indic how these impacts may affect the availability of the affected staff members. ↓ WT2 - Critical staff list template → WS7 - Keu customer matrix Identify at-risk or vulnerable staff.
+Update the critical staff list again to exclude staff or reduce their risk of exposure. e the 8.
+Establish processes that help to limit the number of non-Watercare staff on sit e.
+WT8 - Health screening for visitors template 9.
+Establish processes to manage symptomatic staff and their close contacts give characteristics of the current pathogen.
 It is essential to put these in place in advance of any impacts.
-Otherwise, inconsistent behaviour and actions may result that might lead to the contagion spreading throughout the organisation. - 10.
-When a staff member shows symptoms - → WS16 What to do when a worker shows symptoms - → WS17 What to do when a worker at home shows symptoms - → WS18 Disinfecting your workplace if someone is ill - → WS19 Managing fatigue during Covid-19 - → WS20 Transporting workers showing symptoms people leaders' guide - 11.
-Decision flow charts (DFCs) to guide actions during an outbreak - → WS21 Decision flow chart Ops Production Plant (symptomatic and positive staff) - → WS22 Decision flow chart Ops Production Plant shift (symptomatic and positive staff) - → WS23 Decision flow chart Watercare staff unable to work - → WS24 Decision flow chart Watercare staff impacted by family - 12.
-Establish a return-to-work process for staff who have had symptoms and recovered. - → WS25 Covid-19 return to work following illness people leaders' guide - → WS26 Covid-19 return to work employee guide - ↓ WT10 Return to work symptoms record template
+Otherwise, inconsistent behaviour and actions may re- that might lead to the contagion spreading throughout the organisation.
+10. When a staff member shows symptoms →WS16 - What to do when a worker shows symptoms WS17 - What to do when a worker at home shows symptoms WS18 - Disinfecting your workplace if someone is ill →WS19 - Managing fatigue during Covid-19 WS20 - Transporting workers showing symptoms - people leaders' guide WT9 - Symptomatic worker tracking form template 11.
+Decision flow charts (DFCs) to guide actions during an outbreak → WS21 - Decision flow chart - Ops Production Plant (symptomatic and positi staff) → WS22 - Decision flow chart - Ops Production Plant shift (symptomatic and ive positive staff) →WS23 - Decision flow chart - Watercare staff unable to work $\rightarrow$ WS24 - Decision flow chart - Watercare staff impacted by family